thebenb/the-docs/Content Creation/🧰 Tools & Resources/image-editing-software.md

 Very powerful image editor.

 It's like Free Photoshop basically, but many people find the UI confusing / difficult.

+### Krita

+**OS:** Windows, Mac, Linux

+Krita is a very capable professional-level digital painting program aimed at artists.
+The program is Free and Open-Source (FOSS), and is fairly intuitive to use, even for newbies.
+Whilst it is not particularly aimed at the kind of image manipulation we typically need when editing thumbnails, it is well and truly capable of producing a well-performing thumbnail.
+Whether you're using a tablet or a mouse, it's definitely worth trying out.

 ### Pixlr